 After you use it, rinse your mouth with water, gargle, and spit it out.

-If your child cannot use an inhaler, your doctor will give you a drug to use with a nebulizer.
+If your child cannot use an inhaler, your provider will give you a drug to use with a nebulizer.
 This machine turns liquid medicine into a spray so your child can breathe the medicine in.

 Long-acting Beta-agonist Inhalers